yangfangs/physpetools/docs/docs/usage.md

 **--muscle**

   Set multiple sequence alignment parameters.
 The default is ``-maxiter 100``.
-More options about muslce please to see[MUSCLE Manual](http://www.drive5.com/muscle/manual/options.html)
+More options about muslce please to see [MUSCLE Manual](http://www.drive5.com/muscle/manual/options.html)

 The default option: